hyperledger/web3j-gradle-plugin/README.md

 Before you start, you will need to install the [Solidity compiler](https://solidity.readthedocs.io/en/latest/installing-solidity.html) if is not already installed in your computer.

+In addition, the minimum Gradle version to run the plugin is `4.9` and the recommended `5.2.x`.

 ### Using the `buildscript` convention